noxPHX/noxcrux/README.md

 You will find there more information about upcoming features and backlog ideas.

 ### End-to-end encryption milestone
-Zero-Knowledge end-to-end encryption of horcruxes is an important milestone of this project.
+Zero-Knowledge End-to-End Encryption of horcruxes is an important milestone of this project.
-This feature will be release for the v2.0 tag.
+This feature was released with the v2.0.0 tag and is looking for review.
 The security model of the approach is soon to be disclosed.

 ## Contributing 🤝